 2. During the search

-A department conducting a search for a ladder-rank faculty appointment may contact the Office for Faculty Equity & Welfare when a finalist has been identified and she or he would like to discuss transition issues, including partner hire needs if applicable.
+A department conducting a search for a ladder-rank faculty appointment may contact the Office for Faculty Equity & Welfare when a finalist has been identified and they would like to discuss transition issues, including partner hire needs if applicable.
 The information about partner hiring should be transparent and equally available to all candidates.
 The Associate Vice Provost will share no information about the candidate with the department unless the candidate has agreed to release such information.

 If a candidate discloses information to the search committee about partner hire needs, or if partner hire needs are generally known during a search, the candidate should be referred to the Associate Vice Provost for assistance.

 The partner hire needs of a candidate should never be discussed or considered by the department in the selection process.
-Candidates for faculty positions should be considered on their individual merits without regard to marital or partner status.
+Candidates for faculty positions should be considered on their individual merits without regard to partner status.
 The challenges or opportunities associated with a partner hire must not be a factor in the decision to make an offer to a candidate.

 3. After an offer is made

 After a candidate has been selected and recommended for an offer, the department chair may initiate a discussion regarding needs the candidate has that can be supported by the University.
-If the candidate discloses that he/she has partner hire needs, the department chair should consult with the dean.
+If the candidate discloses that they have partner hire needs, the department chair should consult with the dean.
 The dean may contact the Vice Provost if the candidate's partner is interested in an academic appointment at Berkeley.
 The department chair should refer the candidate to the Associate Vice Provost for information about partner hire opportunities in non-academic employment or appointments at other colleges and universities.

 If a partner hire need is identified as critical for the retention of a ladder-rank faculty member, the department chair should consult with the dean and refer the candidate to the Associate Vice Provost for information.
 The dean may contact the Vice Provost for assistance as needed, and depending on the type of position sought by the partner.